 A scooter rental business offers customers a fun and affordable option for short-term transportation.
-For most, scooters can be rented by hourly, half day, and whole day rates.
+For most, scooters can be rented with hourly, half-day, and whole day rates.

 If you have experience in retail sales or product rentals, knowledge of small engines, a strong work ethic, and a business mind, a scooter rental business could be your ticket to financial independence.
-Especially if you have a background in scooters and motorcycles, either as a rider or enthusiast, or from working in a motorbike retail business, your expertise could set you apart from the competition.
+Especially if you have a background in scooters and motorcycles—either as a rider, enthusiast, or from working in a motorbike retail business—your expertise could set you apart from the competition.

 While scuba diving businesses can generate sizable profits, most business owners don’t get into this type of work solely for the financial return on investment.
 Instead, they’re passionate scuba divers themselves and are drawn to the scuba lifestyle.
 They like the idea of making money doing a sport they love.

-Someone with a diverse skill set and background in business may be well-suited for running a ski resort business.
+Someone with a diverse skillset and background in business may be well-suited for running a ski resort business.
 The multi-faceted nature of ski resorts requires knowledge of multiple aspects of running a business.
 For instance, running a ski resort business might include equipment maintenance, snowmaking decisions, concession management, and program creation.

 Customers of skydiving businesses receive access to the complete experience, either in tandem with an experienced jumper or solo.
 The entertainment package includes the airplane ride, all equipment, landing site—also known as the dropzone or DZ—and the leadership/coaching of a jumpmaster.
 Other products or services might also be offered through the business, from parachute training before the jump to photography or video production of the jump.